sai-kiran-r/GO/practice/README.md

     main.go file has the code that displays time in different formats

     #date
     main.go file has the code that displays date in different formats

+    #fizzbuzz game
+    main.go file has the code that displays numbers from 1 to 20 but
+    divisibles of 3 are printed as fizz divisibles of 5 are printed as buzz divisibles of 3 and 5 are printed as fizz buzz